rackerlabs/support-how-to/content/how-to/exchange/add-multiple-contacts-to-exchange/index.md

 ---
 permalink: add-multiple-contacts-to-exchange/
-audit_date:
+audit_date: '2020-12-14'
 title: Add multiple contacts to Exchange
 type: article
 created_date: '2011-03-18'
 created_by: Rackspace Support
-last_modified_date: '2017-05-31'
+last_modified_date: '2020-12-14'
-last_modified_by: Cory Aldrich
+last_modified_by: Rose Morales
 product: Microsoft Exchange
 product_url: exchange
 ---

-Exchange only allows internal addresses for email forwarding and distribution lists.
-To use an external address for either of these functions, it must be set up as a contact.
-A contact is simply an Exchange alias that points to a real mailbox outside of your domain.
+Microsoft&reg; Exchange&reg; allows only internal addresses for email forwarding and distribution lists.
+To use an external address for either of these functions, you must set it up as a contact, which is simply an Exchange alias that points to a real mailbox outside of your domain.

-1. Log in to the [Cloud Office Control Panel](https://apps.rackspace.com/?cp).
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/).

-2. In the Microsoft Exchange section, click the **Contacts** link.
+2. In the **Microsoft Exchange** section, click **Contacts**.

-   {{<image alt="Contacts link highlighted." src="microsoft-exchange-contacts-link.png" title="Contacts link highlighted.">}}
+   {{<image alt="Contacts link highlighted." src="cp-contacts.jpg" title="Contacts link highlighted.">}}

 3. If you have multiple domains, select the appropriate domain name.
-   Or, to change domains, click the **Change Domain** link.
+Or, to change domains, click **Change Domain**.

-4. Click the **Add Multiple Contacts** button.
+4. Click **Add Multiple Contacts**.

-5. Create a CSV or Excel file, containing the information detailed in the **Data Format** section:
+5. Create a CSV or Excel&reg; file containing the information detailed in the **Data Format** section:

    Use the following column headers:

    - Username (**Required**.
 It is used for the email address, such as **username@example.com**.)
    - DisplayName (**Required.**)
    - ExternalEmail (**Required.**)
    - VisibleToGAL (**Required.**.
 1=Visible, 0=Hidden)